tuckerconnelly/principles/readme.md

  * If possible, make the whole database schema first, to avoid tedious migrations later.
  * Clearly denote hacks; make them awkwardly obvious with variable names and comments.
  * The most likely cause of the bug is you, not the tools (from Pragmatic Programmer, "SELECT isn't broken").
- * Do one thing at a time; handle one domain at a time.
+ * Do one thing at a time; handle one domain concept at a time.
  * Create clear sections within a file or function with, if necessary, over-the-top comments.
  * Write idiomatic code; if not possible, write comments.
  * Black-box testing (American) gives better bang-for-buck than white-box testing (UK).